 - What must-have features should the app include?

 - Is your app user-oriented and competitive enough for the existing market?

-At this stage, you might need to cooperate with a business analyst and product manager.
+At this prod, you might need to cooperate with a business analyst and product manager.

 Step 4: Pick up the right technology stack.